techidaily/site-win11-tips/source/_posts/how-to-install-microsoft-defender-application-guard-for-edge-in-windows-11.md

  Alternatively, you can use Windows PowerShell to install Microsoft Defender Application Guard for Edge on Windows 11\.
 This is also a command-line process but is different from the Command Prompt application.
 Follow these steps to install Microsoft Defender Application Guard using Windows PowerShell:

 1. Open Windows PowerShell with admin access.
-If you need help, see our guide on[how to open Windows PowerShell as an administrator](https://www.makeuseof.com/windows-11-powershell-administrator/) .
+If you need help, see our guide on [how to open Windows PowerShell as an administrator](https://www.makeuseof.com/windows-11-powershell-administrator/) .
 2. Once you're in the PowerShell window, type the following command:
 `Enable-WindowsOptionalFeature -Online -FeatureName "Windows-Defender-ApplicationGuard"​`
 3. Now press**Enter** on your keyboard to execute it.